alexownejazayeri/100-days-of-code/log.md

 In late February, even with the support of a close friend and mentor, I felt hesitant and that there was too much ground to make up.
 I started to rationalize moving on in exchange for the thrill of occasionally automating work tasks with Python.
 Then it happened...

 On Valentine's Day, a Douglass Fir up in Mt.
 Tamalpais shed a tree-sized limb that nearly crushed me to death.
 The sound was so loud I immediately jolted awake to find the branch just a few feet from my tent.
 I didn't know how to feel: shocked, relieved, concerned?

-After processing things pulled into focus...this near-death experience reset my perspective and reminded me that there's no sense in waiting for the "perfect" time.
+After processing, reality pulled back into focus...this near-death experience reset my perspective and reminded me that there's no sense in waiting for the "perfect" time.
 Good things are worth patience and persistence.

 I decided to take a chance - to leave my full-time role and pursue a career as a dev as aggressively as possible with this renewed appreciation for the possible brevity of life.
 YOLO, right? (sorry)